nlsfi/HASlib/README.md

 * -s arg    : Source stream to decode messages from
 * -t arg : Target stream to decode messages to
 * -f opt : Format to convert HAS messages to.
 Options are [1:IGS, 2:RTCM3]
 * -i opt : Input mode, specifying the type of input stream.
-Options are : [1:SBF File, 2:BINEX File, 3:SBF Serial, 4:BINEX Serial, 5:SBF TCP, 6:BINEX TCP]
+Options are : [1:SBF File, 2:BINEX File, 3:SBF Serial, 4:BINEX Serial, 5:SBF TCP, 6:BINEX TCP, 7:Novatel ASCII]
 * -o opt : Output mode, specifying the type of output stream.
 Options are: [1:TCP, 2:File, 3:PPPWiz File, 4:PPPWiz Stream]
 * -p arg : Optional for TCP output.
 If not set, uses port 6947
 * -b arg : Optional for serial input, specifying the baudrate of the stream.
 If not set, uses 115200